 Job experience is one of the most important components of a resume.
 This is where prospective employers look at your information to find out just how well qualified you are for the job they need to be filled.
 If you need to write a resume, there are a few key things to know about this component of the process.
-Our team at Goodwill of Central and Northern Arizona wants you to put your best foot forward with tips like these.
+Our team at Goodwill wants you to put your best foot forward with tips like these.

 When you are writing your resume, we recommend using power words in the description of your job experience.
 It’s important to note that when you are writing these, you want to make sure they are as accurate as possible.